heineman/tangram/README.md

 (1) **sample** contains code that introduces the Entity/Boundary/Controller design paradigm.
 There is [a series of videos](https://heineman.github.io/TangramProject/sample/) that shows how to construct this sample application step by step.
 There are seven milestones (**sample.0** to **sample.6**)

 (2) **src** contains the source code for the Tangram application project.
-The first course describes how to set up the application using EBC.
-The second course explains how design patterns can improve the extensibility and maintenance of the application
+The first course describes how to set up the application using EBC and is covered in milestones **tangram.0** to **tangram.6**.
+The second course explains how design patterns can improve the extensibility and maintenance of the application and is covered in milestones **tangram.7** to **tangram.11**.

 (3) **test** contains the JUnit (3.0) test cases for both projects.
 We chose to use JUnit 3.0 since it is the simplest of the available JUnit implementations